bsteen/OpenGL_Test/README.md

 # OpenGL_Test
 A test program I am using to learn OpenGL.
-This program displays three yellow, glowing triangles.
+This program displays a .pgm image.

 It uses OpenGL, SFML, and GLEW.